 Address: 101 Wave Drive, Vista, CA 92084

 One of the most popular Vista attractions is the Wave Waterpark.
-Conveniently located near the downtown area, the park features several fun attractions, an on-site grill, a splash pad, and cabana rentals.
+The park is conveniently located near the downtown area and features several fun attractions, an on-site grill, a splash pad, and cabana rentals.
 Visitors will love relaxing in the Rio Loco lazy river, trying their body boarding skills on the Flow Rider, or plunging down the Slide Tower.

 The Wave Waterpark also hosts Friday Night Splash Events.
 These are special events that require a separate admission purchase.